org-mushroom-kingdom/bash-git-script/README.md

 # Github Actions

+This repo also holds several Github Actions, which help automate various processes in the CI/CD workflow.

+In this repo, we will define actions into either *Business* or *Informative* categories.
+This designation will in the top comment of each workflow (see .github/workflows).

-This repo also holds several Github Actions.
-Some of them are purely informative and don't do much besides echo/print things.
+TODO: Do something with this line --> Some of these actions are mainly informative and don't do much besides echo/print things.
+TODO: Put a table or something here in the readme that denotes which actions are business and which are informative.

 # Shell Scripts